-The likelihood and level of impact of the risks and opportunities are assessed separately on a sliding scale from "low to very high".
-A decision is then made on the overall rating for that risk or opportunity based on consideration of those two dimensions.
-It should be noted, however, that the overall risk rating does not have to be the average of the rating, applied to the likelihood and the impact.
+The likelihood and level of impact the risks and opportunities will have should be assessed separately on a sliding scale from "low to very high", and then a decision should be made on the overall rating for that risk or opportunity based on consideration of those two dimensions.
+However, it should be noted that the overall risk rating does not have to be the average of the rating applied to the likelihood and the impact.
 For instance, if likelihood is assigned a high rating, but the impact is low, that does not necessarily mean the overall rating associated with that risk or opportunity will be moderate.
-Professional judgement will need to be applied to arrive at the overall rating, which should be a reflection of the valuator's assessment of the ultimate impact to the value of the subject entity.
+Professional judgement will need to be applied to arrive at the overall rating which should be a reflection of the valuator's assessment of the ultimate impact to the value of the subject entity.

-^{} There may be risks or opportunities which are probable / material but which are difficult or challenging to adjust for because of insufficient reliable information or uncertainty in forecasts.
+There may be risks or opportunities which are probable / material but which are difficult or challenging to adjust for because of insufficient reliable information or uncertainty in forecasts.
 These should be tracked and monitored over time, such that the valuation can be refined over time as better information becomes available.